dylanrh2/Illumio-Assessment/README.md

 1. **Prepare the input files**:
    - Ensure `input.txt` contains your flow logs in the specified format.
    - Ensure `lookup_table.csv` contains the correct mappings for `dstport`, `protocol`, and `tag`.
+   - Compare this example with `example_output.csv` to ensure it looks the same.

 2. **Run the Program**:
    - Execute the `main.py` script: